 Another reason you should use LinkedIn for real estate is that the platforms’ demographics are ideal for discovering potential clients for your real estate business.

-Over 75% of the audience is 30 years old or older, and half earn over $75,000 per year.
+Over 75% of the audience is 30 or older, and half earn over $75,000 annually.
 This demographic is in the perfect position for home buying or selling and will likely be receptive to you as a real estate agent.

-Lastly, LinkedIn has a high conversion rate that makes it perfect for lead generation.
-The platform has a 2.74% visitor to lead conversion rate.
+LinkedIn has a high conversion rate, making it perfect for lead generation.
+The platform has a 2.74% visitor-to-lead conversion rate.
 While this doesn’t sound like much, it is substantially more than Facebook’s 0.77% conversion rate.

-In fact, HubSpot found that LinkedIn is 277% more effective for lead generation than both Facebook and Twitter, which only had a 0.69% conversion rate.
+HubSpot found that LinkedIn is 277% more effective for lead generation than Facebook and Twitter, which only had a 0.69% conversion rate.

-An underutilized way to generate leads on LinkedIn is to make use of your profile banner.
+An underutilized way to generate LinkedIn leads is to use your profile banner.
 Many real estate agents leave this as a plain color background or use a similar photo as they would for their Facebook cover photo.

 Your profile banner is a valuable space that you could use to draw in leads.
-You could do this by including text, a call to action, a brief statement highlighting your achievements, or a positive review or testimonial you’ve received.
+You could include text, a call to action, a brief statement highlighting your achievements, or a positive review or testimonial you’ve received.

-For example, you could include a call to action question such as, “Looking to buy or sell in San Antonio?”
+For example, you could include a call to action question, “Looking to buy or sell in San Antonio?”

-Alternatively, or depending on how much space you have, you can also include brief statements that highlight your real estate career like, “Top 1% of Agents in San Antonio.”
+Alternatively, depending on your space, you can include brief statements highlighting your real estate career, like, “Top 1% of Agents in San Antonio.”

 Above all, your banner should look professional and be high-quality.
-If you’re not comfortable using graphic design tools or don’t have any design experience, consider hiring a professional to create your banner for you.
+If you’re uncomfortable using graphic design tools or don’t have any design experience, consider hiring a professional to create your banner for you.

 You can find freelance professionals on sites like UpWork and Fiver who can help you create an eye-catching banner at a great cost.

-If you want to design your profile banner yourself, you can use simple graphic design tools like Canva and free stock photo sites like Pixabay and Unsplash.
+If you want to design your profile banner, use simple graphic design tools like Canva and free stock photo sites like Pixabay and Unsplash.

-LinkedIn’s first and last name fields on your personal profile present a valuable opportunity for you to rank above the competition both within the platform itself, as well as on Google as a whole.
+LinkedIn’s first and last name fields on your profile present a valuable opportunity for you to rank above the competition both within the platform itself and on Google.

-While the majority of the site’s users simply fill in their names like normal, those who wish to rank higher can include a title along with their last name.
+While most of the site’s users fill in their names like normal, those who wish to rank higher can include a title and their last name.